Broughton Hall Catholic High School - Curriculum / Music

 Extra-curriculum

-We are proud of the quality of our extra curricular provision, including our Music Tuition service, choirs and instrumental ensembles.
-Our students perform at numerous school and community events throughout the year, including concerts, competitions, services, community events and special occasions.
+We are proud of the quality of our extra curricular provision, including our Music Tuition service and choirs.
+In a spirit of charity and service, our students perform at numerous school and community events throughout the year, including concerts, competitions, faith services, community events and special occasions.

 Staff